genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Details on various settings:

-1)If you are using strand-specific RNA-seq data, the option “Strand-specificity protocol” will let you choose between the “dUTP” and “ligation” method.
+1)If you are using strand-specific RNA-seq data, the option "Strand-specificity protocol" will let you choose between the "dUTP" and "ligation" method.
 If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample reads to make a small subsample, map it with Spliced Mapping and check the coverage in Genome Browser for genes on the two